charlesfleche/charlesfleche.net/content/pages/custom_index.md

 Save_as: index.html
 Template: custom_index

 Hey, I'm Charles, a [freelance software developer](https://linkedin.com/in/charlesfleche) from France.
-I'm making tools for Visual Effects artists, heading the tech side of NGO initiatives and coding for Live Entertainment and Projection Mapping.
+I'm making tools for Visual Effects artists, building custom rechnologies to NGO and coding for Live Entertainment and Projection Mapping.
 My current main project for [dandelion+burdock](https://dandelion-burdock.com) is [Previz](https://previz.co), a real-time 3D content planning and previsualization environment for live entertainment, installations and architectural projects.

 Please be in touch on [Twitter](https://twitter.com/charlesfleche), [Facebook](https://www.facebook.com/charlesfleche), [Mastodon](https://mamot.fr/@charlesfleche) or [LinkedIn](https://linkedin.com/in/charlesfleche).